At-Home End-Of-Life

 End-of-Life Care in the Comfort of Your Home

 The staff at EVS understands the all-important decision to euthanize your beloved pet.
 Most of us have experienced this ourselves.
-There are many things to consider when deciding on the time for euthanasia.
+There are many things to consider when deciding on the time for a pet euthanasia in Roanoke.
 Our staff is here to help you through this time.
 Please also notes, our limit is 30 miles from the clinic.

 Doing euthanasia at home or in the hospital is a personal choice.
 Some people prefer to have their animal euthanized at the hospital with their veterinarian.
 Our staff tries to help with this process and make it as comfortable as possible on both the pets and the people that love them.
 Other people would prefer to have their animal euthanized at home.